SAFE FOOD HANDLING PRACTICES AND PRACTICES FOR HANDLING FRUITS AND VEGETABLES

 A WHO report says, each year 1.8 million people die due to diarrhoeal diseases and most of the cases happen due to contaminated water or food.
 More than 200 known diseases get transmitted through food.
 Illness may occur within 1 to 3 days of eating a contaminated food.
 Sickness could even develop in a span of 20 minutes or up to 6 weeks later.
 The common symptoms of foodborne illness include vomiting, diarrhea, abdominal pain and sometimes flu-like symptoms such as fever, headache and body ache.
 Food-borne illness, otherwise known as food poisoning, happens when a person is sick from eating food which has been contaminated with a harmful microorganism that could be a bacteria, parasite or virus.

 Most healthy people will be able to recover from a food-borne illness within a short time but, however, some may develop chronic, severe or even life-threatening health conditions.
-The high-risk category of people includes pregnant women, young children, elderly and people with weakened immune systems.
+The high-risk group includes pregnant individuals, young children, older adults, and people with weakened or compromised immune systems.

 The most important key to avoid food poisoning is to handle food safe.
 Proper handling and food processing are vital to serve up a delicious and food safe for consumption.
 At food establishments, manufacturers must always be concerned with food safety.
 Proper food handling practices must be followed by all food handlers on ground.
 Four simple steps- clean, separate, cook and chill can help you at your home as well.
 Here, are the food safe handling practices detailed in.
 Also, focused on, are the safe handling practices for fruits and vegetables.